-Practicum is a clinical experience that occurs after the completion of 30 credits, of which classes covering professional issues and ethics (509 and 509C, 509R, or 509S), counseling skills (501), counseling theories (502), group counseling (503), and appraisal methods (504) must be completed.
+Practicum is a clinical experience that occurs after the completion of 30 credits, of which classes covering professional issues and ethics (509C, 509R, or 509S), counseling skills (501), counseling theories (502), group counseling (503), and appraisal methods (504) must be completed.
 During the semester in which you take practicum you are allowed to register for practicum (3cr) plus two courses (6cr) for a total of 9 credits.
 In the semester prior to practicum, students will be required to attend a mandatory pre-practicum meeting and complete an application.
 The application will require that students obtain clearances that include, child abuse, Pennsylvania Criminal records, FBI and TB.
 Depending on the site for your field-based practicum additional documentation may be required.
 All students are required to provide proof of individual student liability insurance from an approved provider (HPSO or ACA).
-A completed application also will include submission of a pre-practicum portfolio and faculty recommendations.
+A completed application also will include submission of a prepracticum portfolio and faculty recommendations.
 Completed applications will be submitted to and reviewed by the Counselor Training Center (CTC) Director and also reviewed by the program directors and/or the department chair for approval.
 In the event that an application is not approved an action plan will be initiated in accordance with the departmental "fit for the profession" procedure.
 Additional, specific practicum requirements for each program are included in the program-specific portion of this manual.

 For admission into a fall semester practicum, the pre-practicum meeting occurs in March.
 For admission into a spring semester practicum, the pre-practicum meeting occurs in October.
 Meetings are announced through the department list serve.
+Students who do not attend the mandatory pre-practicum meeting may not move forward with their practicum application.
 Application deadlines that will be adhered to are April 15th for Fall Practicum and November 15th for Spring Practicum.